yeion7/music-native/README.md

-# Platzi-music-native
+# Music-native

-This is a educative project, Platzi Music by [Platzi](https://platzi.com/)
+This is a personal project for playing sound clips on iOS and Android.

 ## view

-For view the app work, visit https://expo.io/@yeion7/platzi-music
+For view the app work, visit https://expo.io/@yeion7/music-native

 ## Available Scripts